 - 6 strips of bacon, cooked & crumbled

-- 4 oz goat cheese, divided
+- 4 ounces goat cheese, divided into 4 equal portions

-- 6 fresh basil leaves, chopped
+- 6 fresh basil leaves, chopped, divided into 4 equal portions

 - 1 cup balsamic vinegar